leticiamendes2/weather_test_app/README.md

 6) Expandable list view with details of each day;
 7) Graph showing temperature oscilation during a day;
 8) Notification tomorrow's weather;

+There are some screenshots of the working app inside the "prints" folder.